scottcameron-iheart/tech_challenge_2/README.md

 - The app needs to have at least **2 pages (views)**: ✅
   - A landing page.
-  - A page renders a table displaying a list songs coming from the API.
+  - A page renders a table displaying a list songs coming from the API.✅
     - On mount of the this page, make a request to your API, fetching the songs and display the results in a table.
     - Feel free to use whatever attributes you'd like (artist, song name, label, etc.)
   - Use React Router to allow the user to change the page they are viewing.

 - Style is not important, meaning you won't be evaluated on looks or design.
-If you'd like to make it look nice, by all means.
+If you'd like to make it look nice, by all means.✅

-- It **does not** need to be mobile responsive.
+- It **does not** need to be mobile responsive.✅

 ## API Notes

 - Create a simple REST API that will serve the content needed for the client to render it.
   - The most direct approach would be to make an [Express](https://expressjs.com) API, but if you're familiar with a different framework, that's okay.

-- Authentication is not necessary.
+- Authentication is not necessary.✅

 - In the `data/` folder, create a file called `songs.json`.
   - When someone makes a `get` request to `/songs`, send back the contents of `songs.json`.

 - If you're unfamiliar with Express, or REST APIs, you'll need to setup a route handler listening for get requests for the `/songs` path.

-- You do not need to deploy or host this anywhere.
+- You do not need to deploy or host this anywhere.✅

 ## Bonus

-Big bonus points for any of these, monumental points for 2, unfathomable points for all.
+Big bonus points for any of these, monumental points for 2, unfathomable points for all.✅

 ### Make UI Columns Sortable